Description

 Trends influencing the Missile-Propulsion Market Size

-Advancements in AI is also one of the major trends influencing the growth of the market.
+Advancements in AI is also one of the major trends influencing the missile propulsion market growth.
 AI will enabled autonomous targeting and engaging of targets.
 Emerging missile technologies, especially hypersonic boost-glide systems and hypersonic cruise missiles are gaining momentum in select nations.
 Nations such as Russia, China and the US are already in possession of hypersonic missiles.
 Other nations are also engaged in research and development of the missile.
-The need to develop hypersonic missiles will be a key market trend that will influence the growth of the market.
+The need to develop hypersonic missiles will be a missile propulsion market size that will influence the growth of the market.
 There is also increasing demand for beyond visual range (BVR) air to air missiles and anti-ship missiles.

 Missile-Propulsion Market Forecast & Dynamics